-Whether for vegetables or certain flower species, direct sowing or sowing in situ is very easy.
+Whether for vegetables or certain flower species, direct sowing or sowing in the plot is very easy.

-It takes place in spring, once the last frost has passed, and during summer for most fall vegetables.
+It takes place in spring, after the last frost has passed.
+It’s also practiced during summer for the planting of most fall and winter vegetables.

-- Start with cleaning the place where you want to plant, removing all weeds, rocks and buried roots.
+- Start with cleaning the place where you want to plant.
+Remove all weeds, rocks and buried roots.
 If you plan to sow a fresh lawn, till the soil with a rototiller.

 - Break up clumps in the soil once it has been cleaned, to lighten it.